softwaresaved/2020-04-30-ramp-swc/prerequisites.md

 #### Mac OS X

-On Mac OS X 10.11 El Capitan, 10.10 Yosemite and 10.9 Mavericks, Git will be installed automatically the first time you try to run it.
+On Mac OS X 10.12 Sierra, 10.11 El Capitan, 10.10 Yosemite and 10.9 Mavericks, Git will be installed automatically the first time you try to run it.
 Open a terminal and enter:

 ~~~ {.code}
 git